hankbao/libreboot/docs/hcl/gm45_remove_me.md

     --------------
     Flash Erase Size = 0x1000

-It\'s a utility called \'Flash Image Tool\' for ME 4.x that was used for this.
+It's a utility called 'Flash Image Tool' for ME 4.x that was used for this.
 You drag a complete image into in and the utility decomposes the various components, allowing you to set soft straps.